aalbacetef/kaimono/README.md

 The word itself means "shopping" in japanese.

-**NOTE: currently in development work-in-progress and not officially released**.
+**NOTE: currently in development/work-in-progress and not officially released**.

 ## Roadmap